-This type of triangle has all its three edges of different length.
+This type of triangle has all its three sides or edges of different length.
 Due to this, the three angles are also different from each other.

 This type of triangle has two equal sides.
-Also, the two angles, opposite to the two equal sides, are also equal to each other.
+The two angles, opposite to the two equal sides, are also equal to each other.
 This fact also supports the famous isosceles triangle theorem.

 This type of triangle has all three sides equal to each other.
 Due to this all the internal angles are of equal degrees ie. each of the angles is 60°